outdreamer/build-a-cure-1/docs/to_do.md

   - how it's metabolized, to know whether it could be taken at an effective dose
   - pathogen structure & metadata

 Conceptual:

+- function to identify & remove common article intents with high probability of falsehood to reduce it to just facts

 - add intent matching so you can compare treatment relationships with article intents to see if its actually a sentence with a treatment in it
   - finish treatment failure condition - make sure it adds nothing if theres no treatment in the article - this is related to intent function